210913-java-full-stack/Erika-Kollier/README.md

 - [x] As an administrator, I can cancel a train route.
 - [x] As an administrator, I can see all users with tickets for a specific train route.

+### Bonus Features ToDo :
+- [ ] As an administrator, I can cancel a ticket for any train.
+- [ ] As a conductor, I can initiate takeoff the train leaving the station.
+(No more new tickets or cancellations)

 ## Technologies Used
 * Java 8
 * JavaScript ES6